elfmaster/shiva_blogposts/shiva_introduction.md

 #### Network stream inputs

-1. Triggers bug so that ProcessSciencePacket() interprets subsequent PDU headers as science data
+- **Invalid input:** Triggers the bug where ProcessSciencePacket() interprets subsequent PDU headers as science data.

 ```
 [HEADER][PDU][PDU][PDU][HEADER][PDU][PDU][PDU]
 ```

-2. Correct input.
-The above should be sanitized to look like this. i.e. re-packaged with only the leading network header.
+- **Valid input:** The above should be sanitized to look like this. i.e. re-packaged with only the leading network header.

 ```